The young have been systematically marginalised: is it any surprise that their mental health should suffer as a result?

 Any meaningful attempt to improve student well-being has to be synoptic and holistic, extending far beyond the boundaries of the university to broader questions of how we treat the young, how we think about the value of education, and the sort of world to which they are and will be exposed to while studying.

 Edward Sugden is a lecturer at King’s College London.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.